4d/docs/website/translated_docs/es/API/DataclassClass.md

 Note that `address.city` is loaded in the cache of the `Persons` dataclass.

 Only the first entity of the `Address` dataclass is stored in the cache.
-It is loaded during the first iteration of the loop.
+Se carga durante la primera iteración del bucle.

 ```4d
 var $ds : 4D.DataStoreImplementation